 Recently I was asked “How do you afford to go travelling all the time?”
 Simple… I don’t afford it, I just don’t spend my money on things that aren’t travel.
 Planning a backpacking trip for a lot of people never gets further than the first financial hurdle; it often seems like a pipe dream that will cost a fortune or require you to either be a superstar English teacher, offer translation services, or learn to be a blogger first.
 NOT true!
-Saving for a backpacking trip can be as easy as not eating out too often or thinking twice about buying that new jacket.
+Saving for a backpacking trip can be as easy as looking for cheap airfare, cheap accommodation, finding a backpack, not eating out too often or thinking twice about buying that new jacket.
 I’ve always been an awful saver, my whole life I’ve pretty much spent more than I’ve earned every single week… but that’s never stopped me backpacking.

 How to Save for a Backpacking Trip in 10 Simple Steps